ProjectLibertyLabs/siwf/docs/src/SignatureGeneration.md

 - See a full list of [Available Delegations](./Delegations.md)

+### Parameter: `userIdentifierAdminUrl`

+Only used for custom integration situations.

 ## Step 2: Signing the Request

 To ensure that the correct application is requesting the authentication and that the response is only sent to the authorized party, the request is signed.